 Chinese herbal medicine quality and safety in regards to the presence of pesticides and heavy metals, is an issue that concerns many practitioners worldwide.
 Eric Brand, one of the fields authorities on Chinese herbs, has written a few articles discussing this issue in further depth such as this one here.
 The thresholds for which contaminants are of concern are set at a lower level for herbal products than for food in Australia.
 This means that for your certified and tested herbal products, there is less pesticides and heavy metals than in your food from the supermarket.

 In Australia, AACMA is the leading organisation representing acupuncturists and Chinese herbalists.
 They have sent a press release to the media defining the position by the industry regarding this issue.
 Unfortunately the media on the whole is not reporting on this side of the debate, instead focusing on sensationalised headlines.
-The one exception is ABS news radio who conducted this interview with the CEO of AACMA.
+The one exception is ABS news radio who conducted an interview in 2015 (no longer online) with the then CEO of AACMA, Charles Hardy.

 This problem is one that affects not only Chinese herbal medicine, but indeed all items we may purchase.
 Like all products that one may find for sale, no matter what the field, there are items of high quality and those of more dubious quality.
 Sometimes ingredients are substituted or not listed, do we know the source and veracity of everything listed in our food products we buy at the supermarket?
 Sometimes they are of poorer quality, have you ever bought an inferior quality electronic product that failed to perform as expected?
 Sometimes the provider of goods and / or services may operate under less than ethical standards, ever had a dodgy car mechanic?
 This means that as consumers we must remain informed and diligent in our purchases.